samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

-You try to create illusory terrors in others’ minds.
+You try to create illusory terrors in others' minds.
 Each creature of your choice in a 30-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) centered on a point within range makes a Wisdom saving throw.
 On a failed save, a target takes 10d10 Psychic damage and has the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for the duration.
 On a successful save, a target takes half as much damage only.

 A Frightened target makes a Wisdom saving throw at the end of each of its turns.
 On a failed save, it takes 5d10 Psychic damage.
 On a successful save, the spell ends on that target.